victor-m-f/stock-chatroom/README.md

-# stock-chatroom
+# Stock Chatroom
-A browser-based chat application using .NET, that allows users to talk in a chatroom and also to get stock quotes using a specific command
+A browser-based chat application using .NET and Angular, that allows users to talk in a chatroom and also to get stock quotes using a specific command